sympower/dt-data-load-tool/docs/website/docs/tutorial/rest-api.md

 ## Exploring the data

-Now that the pipeline has run successfully, let's explore the data loaded into DuckDB. dlt comes with a built-in browser application that allows you to interact with the data.
+Now that the pipeline has run successfully, let's explore the data loaded into DuckDB. data_load_tool comes with a built-in browser application that allows you to interact with the data.
 To enable it, run the following command:

 ```sh
 pip install streamlit